One of Paul's passions is researching and narrating family history. He has written many articles about grandparents and great-grandparents.

 Remembering Uncle Augie While Living on The Farm - 1954-1971

-On a few occasions, my cousins Gail and Allen would come along with Augie and Georgianna.
+On a few occasions, my cousins Gail and Allen would come along with Augie and Georgeanna.
 Allen liked to jump around on the hay in the haymow.
 He used to always ask mom for a tall cool glass of milk.
+Allen also persuaded me to help him break into a one-room schoolhouse in the neighborhood.

 Augie and I started talking baseball and the subject of our discussion was always our hometown Milwaukee Braves.
 Dad didn't have time to take me into Milwaukee and go to games because he was farming and working in West Allis at the same time.
 Augie, however, offered to pick me up at grandpa's house in West Allis and take me to a few night games while dad was working.